datopian/flowershow/site/content/docs/layout-blog.md

 ---
+type: Blog
-title: I'm an example blog post
+title: I'm an example blog post in /docs folder
 created: 2022-07-19
-authors: [John Doe]
+authors: [John Doe, Mickey Mouse]
-type: Blog
+tags:
+  - tutorial
+  - next.js
+  - programming
 ---

 This is a demo page of the **Blog** layout.